 Other guest room options include Superior, Deluxe City View, Premium City View, Executive Suites, and Penthouse Suites.
 Definitely review these options to see what the best room is for you before booking.

 Admittedly, my standard room was tiny, but that’s not surprising for such a central NYC location.
 It was perfect for my purposes, however, because I really just needed a place to spend the night.
-The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, television, and a work desk.
+The room included such amenities as free WiFi, a hairdryer, a television, a comfortable bed, a television, and a work desk.
 There was a small closet as well.

 If you are staying for a longer NYC vacation, or are visiting with kids, I’d definitely recommend getting a larger room.
 The room I had really wouldn’t have been a good option with more than one person staying there.